- Purchase the complete Expat Arrivals Washington DC Guide (PDF)

 While dwarfed in population by cities like New York, Los Angeles and Chicago, Washington DC remains a huge drawcard for visitors to the United States.

 As the capital of the US, and home to multi-national organisations like the IMF and World Bank, Washington attracts a large number of international expats.
-Located on the Potomac River between Maryland and Virginia, its location was said to be chosen by President George Washington himself in 1790.
+Situated on the Potomac River between Maryland and Virginia, its location was said to be chosen by President George Washington himself in 1790.

 Cost of living in Washington DC